 - 1. Overview Aims and Objectives of the Home

 - 2. Type of Accommodation

 - 3. Ethos and Philosophy of Care

 - 4. Responsible Body

 - 5. Governance

 - 6. Staffing, Qualifications and Supervision

 - 7. Admission Criteria and Policy

+- 8. Arrangements to Provide Therapeutic Support

-- 8. Arrangements to Protect & Promote the Health of Children
+- 9. Arrangements to Protect & Promote the Health of Children

-- 9. Arrangements for Education & Private Study
+- 10. Arrangements for Education & Private Study

-- 10. Arrangements to Promote Hobbies, Recreational and Cultural Activities
+- 11. Arrangements to Promote Hobbies, Recreational and Cultural Activities

-- 11. Arrangements for Children's Religious Instruction & Observance
+- 12. Arrangements for Children's Religious Instruction & Observance

-- 12. Arrangements for Consultation with the young people
+- 13. Arrangements for Consultation with the young people

-- 13. Arrangements for contact between a young person their parents/carers, relatives and friends
+- 14. Arrangements for contact between a young person their parents/carers, relatives and friends

-- 14. Medication Administration
+- 15. Medication Administration

-- 15. Behavioural Management
+- 16. Behavioural Support

-- 16. Complaints Procedure
+- 17. Complaints Procedure

-- 17. Reviews
+- 18. Reviews

-- 18. Communication
+- 19. Communication

-- 19. Arrangements for young people who go missing
+- 20. Arrangements for young people who go missing

-- 20. Safeguarding Procedures
+- 21. Safeguarding Procedures

-- 21. Fire Procedures
+- 22. Fire Procedures